Top 10 best destinations for first-time solo travellers

 Another top country to visit, even if you’re planning to go solo.
 Lisbon especially is such a vibrant and diverse city, you will quickly fall in love with it and feel right at home.
 And if you’re feeling adventurous, you can also go to Madeira, one of the most beautiful islands on planet (okay, this is my opinion).
 I also visited other places like Porto and Algarve with friends and family, and while I can’t speak of these spots from a solo traveller perspective, I would happily go back to these places solo.
 Portugal in general feels very safe and comfortable for solo female travel.
 Ubers are very accessible in case you want to take one instead of walking around alone, which makes it even more comfortable for travelling alone.
 You won't have to think about massively budgeting for a taxi to get out of a situation.

 I went to visit friends in Dubai when I first visited the UAE, but ended up exploring on my own too, and I have to say, it does feel very safe.
 Dubai especially, constantly ranks high on solo female travel safety rankings, so if you’re looking for a place to start with, this may be it.
+I think Dubai especially works well for first-time solo travel because everything feels very organised and convenient.
+Whether you’re taking the metro, ordering a taxi, or walking around shopping areas, things generally feel very smooth and easy to navigate.
+Of course, it’s a very modern and polished type of travel experience, so if you’re looking for somewhere chaotic or extremely cultural this may not be the destination for you, but in terms of comfort and safety it’s definitely one of the easiest places I’ve travelled alone.
+This could be a good starting point if you are just about to embark on your first solo trip.

 I have spent time in Vietnam both alone and with others, and I can tell you, safety and comfort wise there was absolutely no difference.
 In fact, I find Vietnam to be one of the warmest and friendliest countries I have ever travelled to.
 If you need help everyone is likely to do their best to assist you and make sure you have the best experience possible.
 You might have to use Google translate at times, but generally speaking locals will always try to help you.
 If you don't feel comfortable walking alone, you can always call a Grab (either bike or car), which is very low cost and also makes your trip even more solo travel friendly.